-The AUS-8 stainless steel of the tested OKC RAT II is solid, reliable steel.
+The D2 steel of the tested OKC RAT II is solid, reliable steel.
 We've tested it in other circumstances and found it to hold an edge about like other mid to high-end materials.
-There are certainly better steels, but you have to spend quite a bit more to make that step up.
+There are better steels, but you have to spend a bit more to make that step up.

-The RAT II folding pocket knife is very simple, relative to the competition.
+The RAT II folding pocket knife is very simple relative to the competition.
 This is a good thing.
-The handle is basically symmetrical (aside from the pocket clip) and the plastic scales are smooth where it matters and lightly textured otherwise.
-You open the RAT II with the thumb of either hand, via an ambidextrous thumb stud.
-The pocket clip can be mounted in any of four different places (tip up/down and left/right).
-Especially if you are relatively new to daily carry of a pocket knife, this comprehensive set of carrying options will help you really learn how you like your knife positioned.
+The handle is symmetrical (aside from the pocket clip), and the plastic scales are smooth where it matters and lightly textured otherwise.
+You open the RAT II with the thumb of either hand via an ambidextrous thumb stud.
+The pocket clip can be mounted in four places (tip-up/down and left/right).
+Especially if you are relatively new to daily carry of a pocket knife, this comprehensive set of carrying options will help you learn how you like your knife positioned.

-We wish the handle scales were both a tiny bit bulkier and more rounded.
-Our test team finds that a slightly bulkier and more rounded knife is better in extended and heavy usage.
+We wish the handle scales were a tiny bit bulkier and more rounded.
+Our test team finds that a slightly bulkier and more rounded knife is better for extended and heavy usage.
 Of course, a bulkier knife is also less portable.

-You can carry your OKC RAT II in any of four different pocket clip configurations, loose in your pocket, or strung with cordage of some sort through the lanyard hole.
+You can carry your OKC RAT II in any four different pocket clip configurations, loose in your pocket, or strung with cordage through the lanyard hole.
 Most will carry it pocket clipped.
 In that place and style, the pocket clip is very tight in a good way and, as mentioned above, configurable for you to try many different options.